BCG-X-Official/facet/README.rst

 - **Redundancy**
-  represents how much information is shared between two features contributions to the model predictionsFor example, temperature and pressure in a pressure cooker are redundant features for predicting cooking time since pressure will rise relative to the temperature, and vice versa.
+  represents how much information is shared between two features contributions to the model predictions.
+For example, temperature and pressure in a pressure cooker are redundant features for predicting cooking time since pressure will rise relative to the temperature, and vice versa.
 Therefore, knowing just one of either temperature or pressure will likely enable the same predictive accuracy.
 Redundancy is expressed as